philsturgeon/phil.bike/src/content/euro-trip-czech-republic.md

 1,050m crossing further south.
 It was hot as balls, but the woods and timber plantations helped out a bunch.

-Once I was over the border it was a bonkers descent through potholes and share, then a more chill descent through farmland.
+Once I was over the border it was a bonkers descent through potholes, then a more chill descent through farmland.
 The roads were all lined with trees, which really helped against the heat.

 It was a crazy weekend of getting tested in the heat, fighting with tyre plugs and failing, so getting to my 36 hour rest stop was very welcome.
 The cute